rare-magma/storagebox-exporter/README.md

 ## Exported metrics

-- size: Total space in MB
+- size: Total space in bytes
-- used: Used space in MB
+- used: Used space in bytes
-- used_data: Used space by data in MB
+- used_data: Used space by data in bytes
-- used_snapshot: Used space by snapshots in MB
+- used_snapshot: Used space by snapshots in bytes
-- paid_until: Paid until date (in unix time)

 ## Exported metrics example

 ```
-storagebox_stats,id=XXXX,name=box,product=BXXX,cancelled=false,location=FSN1,linked_server=0,samba=false,ssh=true,external_reachability=true,server=username.your-storagebox.de,host=FSN-BXXXXX,webdav=false,zfs=true size=5242880,used=2874308,used_data=2473633,used_snapshot=400675,paid_until=1740700800 1740945301
+storagebox_stats,id=XXXX,name=box,type=bxxx,status=active,location=fsn1,samba=false,ssh=true,external_reachability=true,server=username.your-storagebox.de,host=FSN1-BXXXX,webdav=false,zfs=true size=5497558138880,used=3644984393728,used_data=2802055118848,used_snapshot=842929274880 1751132140
 ```

 ## Example grafana dashboard